mull-project/mull/documentation/hacking.md

 This command will:

- - setup a vrtual machine
+ - setup a virtual machine
  - install required packages (cmake, sqlite3, pkg-config, ...)
  - download precompiled version of LLVM
  - build Mull against the LLVM